 Foam PVC is a lightweight and versatile sheet material.
 Available in thicknesses from 1-19mm, it can be sawn, shaped, painted and used in fabrication.
 In my experience, foam PVC sheets are prone to warping in high temperatures.
 Foam PVC also dents easily.
 For these reasons, I avoid using foam PVC for fascia signs and long term exterior signs.

 Foam board consists of a dense foam core similar to polystyrene.
 The core is sandwiched with either thin aluminium or rigid polystyrene.
-The rigid boards are very lightweight and generally available in three thicknesses (5mm, 10mm, and 19mm).
-Manufacturers advise up to two years exterior lifespan.
+The rigid boards are lightweight and generally available in three thicknesses (5mm, 10mm, and 19mm).
+Manufacturers advise up to two years of exterior lifespan.

 Self adhesive exterior vinyl

 Signmaking vinyl is widely available in a massive selection of colours, finishes and effects.
-Manufacturers of vinyl I regularly use, offer a series of exterior vinyl ranging from semi-permanent (a few months) and up to ten years.
+Manufacturers of vinyl I regularly use, offer a series of exterior vinyl ranging from semi-permanent (a few months) up to ten years.